Skip to product information

 Seeds

-The summer savory is an annual spice and medicinal plant that originally comes from West and Central Asia and has been used as a spice since ancient times.
-The evergreen plants grow bushy and quickly woody.
-The robust and heat-loving herb forms small oval, pointed, dark green and occasionally slightly purple leaves that smell pleasantly.
+Summer savory is an annual spice and medicinal plant that originally comes from western and central Asia and has been used as a spice since ancient times.
+The evergreen plants grow bushy and quickly become woody.
+The robust and heat-loving herb forms small, oval, tapered, dark green and occasionally slightly violet-colored leaves that smell pleasant.
 The spicy taste goes particularly well with beans.
 As a medicinal herb, it is traditionally used to support digestion, reduce fever and relieve bee stings.
-Suitable for pot culture.
+Suitable for pot cultivation.

 General information